Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Numerical simulations

-Let the interval of linearization \( D \subset \mathbb{R} \) be chosen as \( D = [-3, 3] \).
-If, during the simulation, we observe that the output \( y_h \) of the closed-loop control system approaches the boundary of the domain \( D \), the interval \( D \) will be expanded as needed.
+\end{itemize} Let the interval of linearization \( D \subset \mathbb{R} \) be chosen as \( D = [-3, 3] \).
+If, during the simulation, the output \( y_h \) of the closed-loop control system approaches the boundary of the domain \( D \), the interval will be expanded as needed.

-Assume \( h = 6 \), meaning the interval \( D \) is divided into 6 subintervals.
-The piecewise linear approximation of the nonlinear function \( f(y) = 0.5y + \ln(1 + y^2) \) is given as follows, see also Figure~\ref{fig_ex2}, \begin{enumerate} \item \( \)
+Assume \( h = 6 \), meaning that \( D \) is divided into six subintervals.
+The piecewise linear approximation of the nonlinear function